11x3/ilvmx/README.md

 ATE stands for Adapt |> Transform |> Emit

 ATE is an attempt to document what many are already doing or starting to do, and other development styles have done for years.
-ATE is entirely functional we always push state forward, and each modules concerns are theirs alone to compile.
+With ATE we always push state forward and each modules concerns are theirs alone to compile.
 Do your job here then push forward.
 Never look back.

 1. Adapt: protocol-specific adapters create abstract work requests
 2. Transform: core app executes actor models and updates data